samuelxyz/drg-analysis/memes.md

 It is not clear what criteria should be used to distinguish between these groups.
 Some regard all especially threatening enemies as high-value targets, including enemies that are difficult to kill, such has shellbacks and menaces.
 Others believe that "high value" should mean the enemy poses a high threat but is easy to kill, thus offering a high rate of return on effort spent to target them.
 Thus, all tankier enemies would be excluded.
 But then, what category should these enemies be placed in?

-In popular commentary, it is popular to consider eliminating "high-value targets" (often without clarifying the aforementioned confusion) as the Scout's job.
-Due to the tendency of scout loadouts to have limited AOE and total ammo but relatively long range, there is a motivation to spend that ammo on enemies where it will be most effective.
-Some are best directly shot with the primary weapon, whereas for other enemies it can be better to use cryo bolts, or to use the boomstick to ignite the enemy for Volatile Bullets.
+In popular commentary, it is common to consider eliminating "high-value targets" (often without clarifying the aforementioned confusion) as the Scout's job.
+Due to the tendency of scout loadouts to have limited AOE and total ammo but relatively long range, there is a motivation to focus on enemies with the highest impact.
+Some are best directly shot with the primary weapon, whereas for tankier enemies it can be better to use cryo bolts, or to use the boomstick to ignite the enemy for Volatile Bullets.
 This distinction provides a rough dividing line that can be helpful as a starting point for thinking about enemy classification.

 ![](img/HVT_compass.png)

 In this meme, I present a method of ranking enemies along two cartesian axes describing (1) how threatening the enemy is and (2) how easy the enemy is to kill.
 Thus, the popular categories of trash, large single targets, and high-value targets fall easily into place, and high-value targets are restricted to those which are easy to kill.
 I further propose an additonal category for the high-threat, difficult-to-kill targets, which I call BST or "bullshit targets" and includes most traditional stationaries.
-The name "compass" originates from the "political compass", another (only semi-serious) classification scheme that similarly uses orthogonal axes to produce four categories.
+The name "compass" is from the "political compass", another (not really serious) classification scheme that similarly uses orthogonal axes to produce four categories.

-In the high-value target compass, both axes are rather subjective and contain significant variablity depending on mission context, team compositon, playstyles, custom difficulty adjustments, terrain, and other factors.
+In the high-value target compass, both axes are rather subjective and contain significant variability depending on mission context, team compositon, playstyles, custom difficulty adjustments, terrain, and other factors.
 Therefore, the placements I have shown in this particular meme should not be regarded as precise or binding.

 Some factors which contribute to an enemy's threat level include:
 * Attack range of the enemy